-Graduate Student Awards Fund
+Graduate Student Awards Fund / Undergraduate Student Awards Fund

 Background

-To honour the hard work and dedication of practitioners of forest pest management, SERG International (SERG-I) has established an annual Graduate Student Awards Fund (GSAF) to support graduate students who are doing research directly related to SERG-I’s areas of interest (http://www.serginternational.org/ in the Graduate Student Awards Application link).
-The main purpose of this Fund is to support students early in their careers by providing an opportunity to attend the annual SERG-I Workshop where they can present their own research and interact with many key researchers and managers responsible for forest pest management in Canada and the United States.
-The upcoming Annual Workshop is scheduled for Feb 6-8, 2024 at The Fort Garry Hotel, Winnipeg, Manitoba.
+To honour the hard work and dedication of practitioners of forest pest management, SERG International (SERG-I) has established an annual Graduate Student Awards Fund (GSAF) and an annual Undergraduate Student Awards Fund (USAF) to support students who are doing research directly related to SERG-I’s areas of interest (http://www.serginternational.org/ on the “Student Awards Application” page).
+The main purpose of these Funds is to support students early in their careers by providing an opportunity to attend the annual SERG-I Workshop where they can present their own research and interact with many key researchers and managers responsible for forest pest management in Canada and the United States.
+The Annual Workshop is typically scheduled for early February with each SERG-I member agency serving has host on a rotating basis.

 Submission Deadline